japer-technology/forgejo-society/README.md

   public statements, crisis communication, and recognition.
 Where promotion is the project's outbound voice, publicity is its earned attention and the public record of how it is received.

-> Forgejo Society is unique because it makes five quiet reversals: the forge is the mind, intelligence is a governed society, capability is granted by files and audited by git, cognition persists as Git objects, and sovereignty is structural - owned hardware, forge, and files.
-Its implementation honours this by reducing repository cognition to one workflow file and one root folder, while moving the runtime off hosted infrastructure.
-In an AI world chasing demos, it offers something rarer: durable, governed, sovereign intelligence.